sdowding/resume/README.md

 ###### March 2020 - Present, Toronto ON

 KOHO is a fintech focused on eliminating banking fees.
-It allows customers to spend cash deposits using a VISA card and pay bills.
+It allows customers to fund and spend for a cash account using a VISA card.

 #### Project: Migrating ████ to ██████████ (redacted)